Texas Auto Dealer Bond— $50,000 TxDMV GDN Requirement

 Texas requires a permanent enclosed building (not portable, temporary, or a residence) at your dealership location.
 You must have a permanent sign with your dealer name visible from the primary public road -- banners do not qualify.
 A separate designated office area is required for record keeping and customer transactions.
 You need a dedicated operating telephone line.
 The facility must be properly zoned for motor vehicle dealership use by your municipality or county.
 TxDMV conducts an on-site inspection before issuing the GDN.

-What is the Texas dealer bond term?
+What is the Texas dealer bond term and how does renewal work?

 Texas requires a 2-year bond term that matches the GDN license renewal cycle.
 This is different from most states that use annual bonds.
 You pay one premium at issuance for the full 2-year period.
 When your GDN comes up for renewal (every 2 years), your bond must also be renewed for another 2-year term.
 TxDMV will not renew a GDN without an active, current bond on file.